 Maryland residents who do not qualify for Medicaid can purchase private health insurance through Maryland Health Connection.
 The average benchmark (second-lowest cost Silver) plan in Maryland costs approximately $435/month for a 40-year-old in 2026.

 Premium tax credits (subsidies) are available for households with income between 100% and 400% FPL.
-Here is what a 40-year-old individual in Maryland might pay after subsidies:
+Here is what a 40-year-old individual in Maryland might pay for a Silver plan after subsidies, based on the $435/month benchmark:

 How to Apply for Maryland Medicaid

-3. Phone assistance — Call Maryland's Medicaid helpline for guided help completing your application.
+- Phone: Call Maryland's Medicaid helpline for guided help with your application.

-Gather your documents before applying: proof of income (W-2s, pay stubs, or tax returns), proof of Maryland residency, Social Security numbers for all household members, and any current insurance information.
+You'll need proof of income (pay stubs or tax returns), proof of Maryland residency, and Social Security numbers for household members.

 Calculate Your Subsidy in Maryland